ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

    `chmod +x entrypoint.sh`

    Now we need to update the existing workflow where PostgreSQL variables are currently used and specify the source for them.
-   We need to add the following steps to  lint_test.yml :
+   We need to add the following steps to  lint_test.yml file:

   ```
     - uses: ./.github/actions/prep